FFPE Samples

 We are also testing other NGS applications on FFPE samples, including Reduced Representation Bisulfite Sequencing (RRBS) and proteome profiling, which would give researchers more flexibility in the near future.
 The results would enable full use of the vast number of FFPE samples available for biomedical researches and applications.

 Most tumor tissue samples are preserved in the form of FFPE blocks, which in general present several challenges, including variability in fixation methods, diverse ages and sample storage environment, as well as damages that may occur to the nucleic acids during the FFPE process.
-To overcome the challenges of nucleic acid extraction from FFPE samples and library construction, we have developed a stable and efficient protocol and optimized the conditions at every step in our workflow.
+To overcome the challenges of nucleic acid extraction from FFPE samples and library construction, we have developed a complete and efficient protocol and optimized the conditions at every step in our workflow.

 Sample Requirements: